HotSushi/hotsushi.github.io/_posts/2017-12-14-linkedin-interview.md

 ## The Position
 I am interested in the field of Distributed Systems.
 This was the one thing that made me break the deadlock of comfy-routine life at Directi.
 I took an excellent Distributed Systems course in my first term too.
-When I saw that Linkedin opened up the position,Systems And Infrastructure Engineer Intern, I did not hesitate asking for a favour from my friend for a referral.
-Linkedin, the creator of Kafka and Samza, would have given me so many opportunities to work on very interesting Distributed Systems.
+When I saw that L___In opened up the position,Systems And Infrastructure Engineer Intern, I did not hesitate asking for a favour from my friend for a referral.
+L___In, the creator of Kafka and Samza, would have given me so many opportunities to work on very interesting Distributed Systems.

 ## The Interviews
 The recruiter called me up asking me about my interests and we talked about the position.
 I was given a window of one week to schedule my interview.
 I pushed the date as much as I can, but had to place it on the day of my exam because that was the latest I could interview.